alttch/eva3/doc/install.rst

         }
     }

-With such setup, :doc:`/sfa/sfa_framework`-based interface doesn't perform any authentication, *eva_sfa_start()* function is called as soon as UI is loaded.
+With such setup, :ref:`js_framework`-based interface doesn't perform any authentication, *$eva.start()* function is called as soon as UI is loaded.
 API method *login* called by framework function will automatically log in user using basic authentication credentials provided to front-end server.